Parliament @ Work

 electorate (seat, division, province, region)

-A geographical division or area from which members of parliament are elected.
+A geographical division or area from which Members of Parliament are elected.

 federalism